bgilmer77/HowTo-Configure-OpenVAS/kali-openvas-howto.md

 A few notes before we start-

 HowTos rot - especially security HowTos.
-This HowTo is written for Kali Linux Rolling Distribution as of November, 2018.
+This HowTo is written for Kali Linux Rolling Distribution as of February, 2020.
-If you find that it is out of date, feel free to submit a PR.
+If you find that it is out of date, feel free to submit an Issue or a PR.

 This HowTo is written to go along-side an article that explains how OpenVas may be used to scan professional media systems and applications.
 Also, this configuration was used to obtain the results that were presented at the 2018 IP Showcase by Brad Gilmer.